 06 Jun The Life-Changing Magic of Tidying Up

-For the past two weeks I have been embarking on what has been the biggest spiritual cleanse in ages!
+For the past two weeks, I have been embarking on what has been the biggest spiritual cleanse in ages!

 Months ago I found this book on my mother’s bedside table, being a quite avid but picky reader I knew it must be good if she had chosen it.
 I put it on my wish list and then forgot about it.
-Recently I was drawn to purchase the book and after sitting in my book case untouched for another month I was finally drawn to pick it up.
+Recently I was drawn to purchase the book and after sitting in my bookcase untouched for another month I was finally drawn to pick it up.
 When I opened the pages I felt like Harry Potter touching his wand for the first time!
-White light seemed to rush out the top of head and my whole body lit up with excitement.
+White light seemed to rush out the top of the head and my whole body lit up with excitement.

 It is not an exaggeration to say that this book has changed my life.
 After all, as Marie Kondo states “The question of what you want to own is actually the question of how you want to live your life”

 Such a simple statement yet so profound.
 When we own objects that do not spark joy, no matter how simple their purpose, we are attracting a meaningless existence.
 Our shelter, our home, where we spend a great deal of our time should reflect the life we want to live.
-When we have dull meaningless objects, objects we keep out obligation, objects that we hold on to out of fear, this is exactly what we will attract in our life.
+When we have dull meaningless objects, objects we keep out obligation or objects that we hold on to out of fear, this is exactly what we will attract in our life.
 Kondo states, ” It is only when we face the things we own one by one and experience the emotions they evoke that we can truly appreciate our relationship with them…If we acknowledge our attachment to the past and our fear for the future by honestly looking at our possessions, we will be able to see what is really important to us.
-This process in turn helps us identify our values and reduces doubt and confusion in making life decisions.”
+This process, in turn, helps us identify our values and reduces doubt and confusion in making life decisions.”

 So I began facing every SINGLE object I owned from the tiniest bobby pin to the largest piece of furniture.
 This was a large, emotional, and intense project.
 I don’t suggest you do it alone!
 I was fortunate to have one of my closest friends Katie Carlyn Ritter accompany me on this journey.
-In the process of moving out of her apartment to move in with her future husband the recommendation of this book came at exactly the right time.
-And I was beyond thrilled to have the support of a friend undertaking the same task.
-For her it started as just a means of condensing the giant task of packing up all her belongings, and in the end it turned into so much more.
+In the process of moving out of her apartment to move in with her future husband, the recommendation of this book came at exactly the right time.
+I was beyond thrilled to have the support of a friend undertaking the same task.
+For her, it started as just a means of condensing the giant task of packing up all her belongings, and in the end, it turned into so much more.

 “I feel like I’m discovering so much about myself.
-I realize that sounds super dramatic…but I really do feel like I’m peeling away layers and layers of myself and whats left is who I really am/want to be.
+I realize that sounds super dramatic…but I really do feel like I’m peeling away layers and layers of myself and what’s left is who I really am/want to be.
 And I’m really starting to realize what I like.. which sounds so simple, but clearly is something I have struggled with seeing as I have happily parted with about half of my things during this process!”